 Isn't God and His timing just awesome?
 In the passage before, we saw that God had strengthened and encouraged Paul and now we see why.
 In this passage, we see that the Jews stepped up their opposition.
 The basic charge they were bringing against him was that he was telling people that they can be saved through Jesus Christ and cannot fulfill the law on their own.
 All of it was true but it went against the established system.

-Just as Paul was about to speak, Gallio said to the Jews, 'If you Jews were making a complaint about some misdemeanor or serious crime, it would be reasonable for me to listen to you.
-But since it involves questions about words and names and your own law-settle the matter yourselves.
-I will not be a judge of such things.'
-So he had them ejected from the court.
-Then they all turned on Sosthenes the synagogue ruler and beat him in front of the court.
-But Gallio showed no concern whatever.
+Sha'ul was just about to open his mouth, when Gallio said to the Jews, "Listen, you Jews, if this were a case of inflicted injury or a serious crime, I could reasonably be expected to hear you out patiently.
+But since it involves questions about words and names and your own law, then you must deal with it yourselves.
+I flatly refuse to judge such matters."
+And he had them ejected from the court.
+They all grabbed Sosthenes, the president of the synagogue, and gave him a beating in full view of the bench; but Gallio showed no concern whatever.

 Don't you just love it when you see God take care of his own?
 Here is another example of that as Paul was hauled into court by the synagogue leaders but, just at the right time, God handled the situation.
 Not only was Paul protected but his accuser took a beating.
 We are God's children and He loves us more than any earthly father could because God IS love.
 Therefore, we can rest assured that He is watching over us in all situations and He always has our best interests at heart.